skills/hello-github-actions/.github/steps/1-create-a-workflow.md

    ```
 1. To commit your changes, click **Commit changes**.
 1. Type a commit message, select **Commit directly to the welcome-workflow branch** and click **Commit changes**.
-1. Wait about 20 seconds for actions to run, then refresh this page (the one you're following instructions from) and an action will automatically close this step and open the next one.
+1. Wait about 20 seconds, then refresh this page (the one you're following instructions from).
+A separate Actions workflow in the repository (not the workflow you created) will run and will automatically replace this content with instructions for the next step.